 Cybersecurity Innovator Elisity Closes $26-Million Round for Behavior-based Cognitive Trust Security Platform

-SAN JOSE, Calif. — June 15, 2021 — Elisity, Inc., the pioneer of Cognitive Trust™, the new platform for identity and behavior-based enterprise cybersecurity, today announced a Series A funding round totaling $26 million, co-led by Two Bear Capital and AllegisCyber Capital, with previous growth investor Atlantic Bridge also participating.
+SAN JOSE, Calif. — June 15, 2021 — Elisity, Inc., the pioneer of Cognitive Trust™, the new platform for identity and behavior-based enterprise cybersecurity, today announced a Series A funding round totaling $26 million, led by AllegisCyber Capital, with previous growth investor Atlantic Bridge also participating.

 Today’s funding will scale Elisity to meet enterprise demand for its cloud-delivered cybersecurity platform that can analyze the unique identity and context of people, apps, and devices—including IOT and OT—wherever they’re operating.
 The platform can understand, empower and dynamically adapt security from the edge to the cloud by learning behavior to assess risk, automatically and continuously optimize protection.